khancon/Tip-Calculator-Android-App-/README.md

 FILES IN REPO:

-- MainActivity.java
+- MainActivity.java:
   Contains the main source code of the app.
 Initialization of all the textfields, labels, and buttons.
 Functions of the buttons. etc.

-- activity_main.xml
+- activity_main.xml:
   XML code of the graphical layout of the app (spacing, coloring, text font, size, etc.)

-- appscreen_beforepress.png
+- appscreen_beforepress.png:
   What app screen looks (before pressing Calculate Tip)

-- appscreen_afterpress.png
+- appscreen_afterpress.png:
   What app screen looks (after pressing Calculate Tip)

-- appusage.mp4
+- appusage.mp4:
   How the app is used.